-The ESA shall, at a minimum, conform to the U.S. Environmental Protection Agency’s Standards and Practices for All Appropriate Inquiries (AAI rule) located in 40 CFR Part 312 and to the American Society for Testing and Materials (ASTM) International Standard E1527-05 “Standard Practice for Environmental Site Assessments: Phase I Environmental Site Assessment Process.”
-(Note: the new ASTM E1527-13 standard is expected to go into effect on November 13, 2013.
-All ESA Phase 1 reports conducted for USG Institutions, Foundations, or the Board of Regents shall follow the new standard.)
+The ESA shall, at a minimum, conform to the U.S. Environmental Protection Agency’s Standards and Practices for All Appropriate Inquiries (AAI rule) located in 40 CFR Part 312 and to the American Society for Testing and Materials (ASTM) International Standard E1527-13 “Standard Practice for Environmental Site Assessments: Phase I Environmental Site Assessment Process.”
+(Effective January 1, 2014 - All ESA Phase 1 reports conducted for USG Institutions, Foundations, or the Board of Regents shall follow the new standard.)

-In addition to the minimum requirements referenced in the US EPA’s AAI Rules and/or ASTM E1527-05, the ESA shall include a detailed assessment of other potential environmental/property conditions associated with on-site structures or improvements as outlined below:
+(Revised 2013) In addition to the minimum requirements referenced in the US EPA’s AAI Rules and/or ASTM E1527-13, the ESA shall include a detailed assessment of other potential environmental/property conditions associated with on-site structures or improvements as outlined below:

 - Asbestos-Containing Materials in any on-site structure or improvement constructed before 1980